 GROUP BY

-The GROUP BY statement groups rows that have the same values together.
+The GROUP BY statement groups together rows that have the same values.
 GROUP BY often needs to be combined with functions like SUM, COUNT, or MAX when working with value columns, to determine the aggregation method.

-Here, we could combine this with a COUNT function to list the number of countries in each area:
+Here, we could combine this GROUP BY statement with a COUNT function to list the number of countries in each area:

 SELECT [Area], COUNT([Area]) FROM [dbo].[D_Entity]